October 9, 2025

 If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, L.

 The not generally unique valuation operators are determined by deflators: positive measures that depend only on the information available at each trading time.
-Ross’s theory applies to all instruments, not just a bond, stock, and option that Black and Scholes (Black and Scholes 1973) and Merton (Merton 1973) considered.
-His insight was to realize option valuation had nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.
+Ross’s theory applies to all instruments, not just a bond, stock, and option that (Black and Scholes 1973) and (Merton 1973) considered.
+His insight was to realize option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.

 There is a clear trajectory in Mathematical Finance from simple closed-form models to those allowing more realistic features to be incorporated.
 Classical models assume there is no bid-ask spread (perfect liquidity) and prices are a real numbers (infinitely divisible).
 We also make that unrealistic assumption.

 A derivative instrument is a contract.
-The seller is obligated to to satisfy cash flows specified in the contract the buyer agrees to.
-The fundamental problem every sell side trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.
+The seller is obligated to to satisfy cash flows specified in the (cash settled) contract the buyer agrees to.
+The fundamental problem every trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.

 This note provides a simple universal model that provides a foundation for making advances on this important and poorly understood problem.